FlowForwarding/loom/README.md

 endpoint interaction data via OpenFlow enabled network taps in front of one or more of an organization's internal recursive DNS servers.

-Network interaction data is collected over time, distinct acitivites between are detected and a Network Complexity Index (NCI) is computed on-line and can be viewed in near real-time via a built in Web based interface.
+Network interaction data is collected over time, distinct organizational activities are detected and a Network Complexity Index (NCI) is computed on-line and can be viewed in near real-time via a built in Web based interface.